Box 3 Tax and Investing

 TL;DR

 Box 3 is the Dutch wealth tax.
 It does not tax your actual investment gains — it taxes a deemed return the government assumes you earned on your assets.
-In 2026 the deemed return on bank savings is roughly 1.44% and on investments (ETFs, stocks, bonds) roughly 5.88%.
+In 2026 the deemed return on bank savings is 1.28% (provisional) and on investments (ETFs, stocks, bonds) 6.00% (finalised).
 That deemed income is taxed at 36%.
-You pay nothing on your first ~€57,684 of wealth (€115,368 for couples filing jointly).
+You pay nothing on your first €59,357 of wealth (€118,714 for couples filing jointly).
 Dutch tax residents are taxed on worldwide assets — foreign brokers and foreign bank accounts count.
+From the 2025 aangifte, you can alternatively submit your actual return and pay whichever is lower.

 What is Box 3?
 The Dutch wealth tax explained